Who runs New Frontiers?

 Please note that if the programme you register for is not included on the calendar it means that the programme has already commenced, or recruitment is not yet open.
 The relevant Programme Manager will contact you when recruitment opens.

 How does New Frontiers differ from other accelerator programmes?

 New Frontiers differs from privately-funded accelerator programmes in that it does not take equity in the start-ups it supports.
 The main focus of the programme is assisting the entrepreneur (promoter) to develop the skills necessary to take their early-stage idea from business concept to investable business.

 Do I have to complete Phase 1 in order to apply to Phase 2 of the programme?

 No, you don’t have to complete Phase 1 in order to join Phase 2 of New Frontiers.
 However, it is recommended that you complete both phases in order to benefit as much as possible from the programme.
 Participating on Phase 1 will also help you to make a stronger application for Phase 2 and improve your chances of being accepted.

-Can I participate in the New Frontiers Programme if I have previously received Enterprise Ireland funding?
+Can I participate in the New Frontiers Programme if I have previously received state funding?

-You can both apply, but only one individual may be nominated to attend the programme and receive the €15,000 stipend.
+You can both apply to the programme, but only one individual may be nominated to attend the programme and receive the €15,000 stipend.